-9.2 CONTROL, RISKS AND SUSTAINABILITY COMMITTEE
+9.2 AUDIT, RISK AND SUSTAINABILITY COMMITTEE

-The board of directors has set up a control, risks and sustainability committee.
+The board of directors has set up a audit, risk and sustainability committee.

-Composition and working of the control, risks and sustainability committee (pursuant to article 123-bis.2.d) of the CFA)
+Composition and functioning of the audit, risk and sustainability committee (pursuant to article 123-bis.2.d) of the CFA)

-The control, risks and sustainability committee appointed by the board of directors on 28 April 2021 comprises three non-executive independent directors, Marina Manna (chairperson), Maria Grazia Filippini and Cinzia Donalisio.
+The audit, risk and sustainability committee appointed by the board of directors on 18 April 2024 comprises three non-executive independent directors, Marina Manna (chairperson), Cinzia Donalisio and Mario Cesari.
 On the same date, the board of directors checked that all the committee members had suitable expertise in the company's operating sector, such to assess the related risks.
-Specifically, the board of directors checked that all the committee members had experience and familiarity with accounting and financial and/ or risk management, deemed adequate by the board at the time of appointment.
+Specifically, the board of directors checked that all the committee members had experience and familiarity with accounting and financial and/or risk management, deemed adequate by the board at the time of appointment.

-The control, risks and sustainability committee meets when called by its chairperson, Marina Manna, who coordinates the meetings.
+The audit, risk and sustainability committee meets when called by its chairperson, Marina Manna, who coordinates the meetings.
 Minutes are duly drawn up and the chairperson reports on the meeting at the next meeting of the board of directors.

-During the year, the committee met 9 times, with the participation of all of its members, the chief executive officer, the internal audit manager and the board of statutory auditors, also in its role as the internal audit committee in accordance with Legislative decree no. 39 of 27 January 2010.
+During the year, the committee met nine times, with the participation of all of its members, the chief executive officer, the internal audit manager and the board of statutory auditors, also in its role as the internal audit committee in accordance with Legislative decree no. 39 of 27 January 2010.

-Directors or representatives of company departments that are not members of the committee participated in meetings of the control, risks and sustainability committee at the invitation of the chairperson of the committee.
+Directors or representatives of company departments that are not members of the committee participated in meetings of the audit, risk and sustainability committee at the invitation of the chairperson of the committee.
 The chief executive officer was informed of the participation of the representatives of the relevant company departments.